EmblemStudio/wake/README.md

-# wake
+# Wake

 A collection of opinionated tools, libraries, and patterns born of experience.
-Or group of vultures.
+Like a wake of vultures circiling product development looking for tasty morsels.

 **This is a monorepo ;)**